DrewMalette/freebsd-utils/README.md

 # freebsd-utils
-bash, X, and python scripts for my FreeBSD desktop
+dotfiles for my FreeBSD desktop

 setbg.sh is there to show what the output of wallpaper.py looks like